 Fig. 1.
 CUB 5-way 5-shot classification accuracy vs. number of queries per novel class.
-Our local label propagation outperforms transductive and non-transductive baselines in all settings.
-By contrast, global label propagation only competes with non-trasductive methods when at least 10 unlabelled queries are available.
-We use spatial attention (also our contribution) and feature propagation.
+Our local label propagation (LP) outperforms transductive and non-transductive baselines in all settings.
+By contrast, global LP only competes with non-trasductive methods when at least 10 unlabelled queries are available.
+Spatial attention (Att) is also our contribution.
+We use feature propagation [16] for all methods.
+We use feature pooling for local propagation.
 Please see section VI for more details.

 This work is an attempt to bridge these two ideas, i.e., local representations [12] and propagation [16], into a common framework.
 Essentially, NBNN [12] measures the average similarity of local representations of a given image to local representations of all images in a class; while feature or label propagation [16] replaces raw (Euclidean) similarities with similarities taking into account the manifold structure of the data distribution, and measures a single manifold similarity of a given image to a class.
-Our local propagation combines both by measuring the average manifold similarity of local representations of a given image to local representations of a size manifold similarity and measuring the average manifold similarity of local representations of a given image to local representations of all images in a class.
+Our local propagation combines both by measuring the average manifold similarity of local representations of a given image to local representations of a given image to a class.